siemens/LightweightCmpRa/doc/config/README.md

 | mandatory/optional|default | key | value type| value description|
 |--|--|--|--|:--|
 |mandatory||Template|URI|location of the template, which must be ASN.1 DER-encoded|

+An empty infoValue should be specified as `GetCertificateRequestTemplate: {}`.

 ## The `InventoryInterface` object